ISIS (Integrated Student Information System)

 Authorized advisers are issued a SecurID and may access ISIS through the Administrative Information Services (AIS) mainframe computer.
 For more information about receiving authorization to use ISIS, contact your area or campus Access and Security Representative (ASR) or the AIS Support Center at 814-863-2276.

-For more information on using ISIS, see an index to select advising information on ISIS, a directory of the Registrar's ISIS screens with links to detailed directions for their use, and a guide to advising-related ISIS codes.
+To identify and use ISIS, see Advising Topics and Related ISIS Screens, a directory of the Registrar's ISIS screens with links to detailed directions for their use, and ISIS Advising Codes by Category.

 eISIS provides authorized advisers with Web access to some ISIS data in a user-friendly format with additional functionality.